Robust Bayesian Scene Reconstruction with Retrieval-Augmented Priors for Precise Grasping and Planning: Experiments

 \section{Experiments}

 In this section, we aim to experimentally validate the following claims: (1) BRRP is more \textit{robust} than deep learning methods; (2) BRRP is more \textit{accurate} than methods that use uninformative priors; (3) BRRP can capture principled uncertainty.
-We begin by providing details on the experiments such as the baselines and metrics in \Cref{subsec:details}, then we introduce results and analyses in \Cref{subsec:results}
+(4) BRRP's robustness improves the downstream success of grasping.
+First, we provide details on the experiments, such as the baselines and metrics in \Cref{subsec:details}, then we show then show the results and analyses in \Cref{subsec:results}.